 Are Deli Meats Healthy?

 No, deli meats aren’t very healthy.
-Processed meat consumption means getting a lot of saturated fat, salt, and sodium, which can cause cancer and obesity.
+Processed meat consumption means getting a lot of saturated fat, salt, and sodium, which can cause lifestyle diseases.

 You shouldn’t eat deli meat while pregnant.
 These meats can have bacteria that are dangerous for pregnant women.